Sufficient Control of Complex Networks: Sufficient Controllability of Directed Networks

-The goal is to determine the minimum number (i.e., the smallest {\it M}) of external control sources connecting to the network such that there are at least $|R|$ nodes controllable in $V$, where $|R|$ is the number of nodes needed to be controlled and $|R| \leq N$.
-It can be easily seen that when $|R| = N$, the sufficient controllability problem is reduced to the classical structural controllability problem, which can be well solved by employing the maximum matching algorithm\cite{liu2011controllability}.
-If there is a prescribed target set $S$ which is a subset of $V$, the controllability of $S$, known as the target controllability problem, can be well solved by implementing the Maximum Flow based Target Path-cover (MFTP) algorithm\cite{li2019target}.
-However, when there is no specific $S$ and the only concern is the quantity of the controllable nodes, neither the MM algorithm nor the MFTP algorithm can be applied directly and the problem becomes fundamentally different.
+It can be easily seen that when $T = N$, the sufficient controllability problem is reduced to the classical structural controllability problem, which can be well solved by employing the maximum matching algorithm \cite{Liu2011}.
+If there is a prescribed target set $S$ which is a subset of $V$, the controllability of $S$, known as the target controllability problem, can be well solved by implementing the Maximum Flow based Target Path-cover (MFTP) algorithm \cite{Li2020}.
+However, when there is no specific controllable node set and the only concern is the quantity of the controllable nodes, neither the MM algorithm nor the MFTP algorithm can be applied directly, and the problem becomes fundamentally different.